Skillsoft Announces Free Bootcamp to Prevent Bias in Data and AI

 The Understanding Bias in Data Bootcamp will be presented in conjunction with Data Society, a leader in practical data science training, and aligned with Skillsoft’s continued focus on creating learning experiences that ignite, inspire, and influence systemic diversity, equity, and inclusion.
 Visit Skillsoft’s Diversity, Equity, and Inclusion learning center to access several additional resources designed for organizations, leaders, and individuals.

-Skillsoft delivers online learning, training, and talent solutions to help organizations unleash their edge.
-Leveraging immersive, engaging content, Skillsoft enables organizations to unlock the potential in their best assets – their people – and build teams with the skills they need for success.
-Empowering 36 million learners and counting, Skillsoft democratizes learning through an intelligent learning experience and a customized, learner-centric approach to skills development with resources for Leadership Development, Business Skills, Technology & Development, Digital Transformation, and Compliance.
+Skillsoft delivers digital learning, training, and talent solutions to help organizations unleash their edge.
+Leveraging immersive, engaging content, Skillsoft enables organizations to unlock the potential in their best assets — their people — and build teams with the skills they need for success.
+Empowering 45 million learners and counting, Skillsoft democratizes learning through an intelligent learning experience and a customized, learner-centric approach to skills development with resources for Leadership Development, Business Skills, Technology and Developer, Digital Transformation, and Compliance.

 Skillsoft and SumTotal are partners to thousands of leading global organizations, including many Fortune 500 companies.
 The company features three award-winning systems that support learning, performance and success: Skillsoft learning content, the Percipio intelligent learning experience platform, and the SumTotal suite for Talent Development, which offers measurable impact across the entire employee lifecycle.
 Learn more at www.skillsoft.com.